Low-ProFiles/redux-practice/README.md

-#Vanilla Redux
+# Redux

-Learning Vanilla-Redux and React-Redux
+Learning Vanilla-Redux and React-Redux (also, RTK as well)